Harwich Lifeboat Station: 1875–1917: second station and closure

-In 1902 the No. 1 station lifeboat Springwell (ON 317), the second boat to bear that name, was scrapped.
-In 1904 station No. 1 was given another Watson-class lifeboat, Ann Fawcett (ON 517).
+In 1902 the No. 1 station lifeboat Springwell, the second boat to bear that name, was scrapped.
+In 1904 station No. 1 was given another Watson-class lifeboat, Ann Fawcett.
 In the years leading up to World War I, Harwich was used for the testing of new motor lifeboats which were sent to other stations.
 In 1912 the Ann Fawcett was withdrawn from service once again leaving the City of Glasgow the only lifeboat on station.

-By the breakout of the First World War in 1914, the City of Glasgow (ON 446), the second to bear this name, was the only lifeboat at Harwich.
+By the breakout of the First World War in 1914, the City of Glasgow, the second to bear this name, was the only lifeboat at Harwich.
 In 1917 the Admiralty commandeered the lifeboat for patrol duties.
-Harwich Lifeboat Station was closed, leaving the area to be covered by Aldeburgh Lifeboat Station to the north and Walton Lifeboat Station to the south.
+Harwich Lifeboat Station was closed, leaving the area to be covered by Aldeburgh Lifeboat Station to the north and Walton and Frinton Lifeboat Station to the south.

 1960s–1980: reopening and European Gateway incident

 Harwich Lifeboat Station did not reopen until 1965, when increased traffic to the Harwich ferry as well as the Port of Felixstowe across the estuary necessitated more lifeboats in the area.
 A 16 ft inshore inflatable lifeboat boat was stationed for the summers of 1965 and 1966.
-In September 1967, a 44 ft Waveney-class lifeboat, Margaret Graham (ON 1004), was sent to Harwich.
-After a successful two-year trial period, the Margaret Graham was made a permanent fixture at Harwich, where she remained until being replaced by the John Fison (ON 1060) in 1980.
+In September 1967, a 44-foot Waveney-class lifeboat, Margaret Graham, was sent to Harwich.
+After a successful two-year trial period, the Margaret Graham was made a permanent fixture at Harwich, where she remained until being replaced by the John Fison in 1980.

 The most notable incident attended by a Harwich station lifeboat was the European Gateway incident of 19 December 1982.
 The roll-on roll-off car ferry European Gateway was leaving Felixstowe for Zeebrugge when it collided with the train ferry Speedlink Vanguard approaching Harwich Harbour.
 The bow of the Speedlink Vanguard struck the European Gateway amidship, and she quickly capsized to the point where only half the starboard side of the vessel was above the water.
 Numerous lifeboats and tugs responded to the scene and began rescuing passengers from the European Gateway within minutes.
 The Speedlink Vanguard launched her own lifeboat to assist.
 Within an hour all passengers but six had been rescued.
 By the time the John Fison arrived, all that remained was to search for the bodies.
 The John Fison recovered two bodies, three others were located by other boats, and one remained unaccounted for.